IssyMiddleton/EDA-Half-Hourly-Electricity-Consumption-Data/README.md

 The .csv file provided in the data folder called consumption contains actual, half-hourly electricty consumption readings, provided by a volunteer with full consent to share in the interests of innovation and learning.
 The profile is believed to be reflective of a domestic property without Low Carbon Technologies.

 ProjectTemplate is an R package that helps users organize statistical analysis projects.
-Download the code from GitHub and open in RStudio (green button Code, Download Zip from the main branch).To load your new project, you'll first need to `setwd()` into the directory where this README file is located, once you've extracted from the zip file.
+Download the code for this repository from GitHub and open in RStudio (green button Code, Download Zip from the main branch).To load your new project, you'll first need to `setwd()` into the directory where this README file is located, once you've extracted from the zip file.
 Then you need to run the following two lines of R code:

 	library('ProjectTemplate')
 	load.project()